mapbox/mapbox.js/DEPLOYING.md

 $ ./_docs/build.sh v1.your.version
 ```

+Then `git add` the new generated files in the docs directory.

 Then update the version number in `_config.yml` and its variants,
 and then in the relevant server software.